Overview

 CallMock

-- Integration runs against a real local devnet
+- Integration runs against a real devnet

 1. Unit testing with SimulatedChain